Make-School-Courses/CS-1.1-Object-Oriented-Programming/Madlibs_Project/README.md

 * Display story with blanks for input words with correct type (nouns, verbs, ... etc.)
 * Ask user to input words to fill in the blanks.
 * Output the story with the blanks filled in.
-* The system module (for accessing command-line arguments)
 * A test suite to test user input.